garden-io/garden/README.md

 Every source file must include the contents of `static/license-header.txt` at the top.
 This is automatically checked during CI.
 You can run the check with `npm run check-licenses` and you can automatically add the header to new sources using `npm run add-licenses`.

+### Release process

+We use [Release It!](https://github.com/webpro/release-it) to automate the release process.

+To set up, first make sure you're logged in to npm (`npm login`).
+You'll also need to get a [Github token](https://github.com/settings/tokens) for the repository with "repo" access to the repository ("admin" scope is not necessary) and expose it as an environment variable:

+    export GITHUB_TOKEN="f941e0..."

+Then to start the release process, use any of the following commands:

+    npm run release-major  # for major (potentially breaking) updates, e.g. 2.0.0 npm run release-minor  # for minor releases, e.g. 0.10.0 npm run release-patch  # for bugfix releases, e.g. 0.10.1

 ## License